axiomatic-systems/skeyma/docs/api/index.rst

   :<json string expiration: (optional) Object expiration data/time

   :statuscode 200: an existing Key object was found and returned
-  :statuscode 201: a new key object successfully created
+  :statuscode 201: a new Key object successfully created

 .. -------------------------------------------------------------------------------------------------